TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Experiment

 \subsubsection{Cross-domain Ablation Study}

-As shown in Table.\ref{tab:performance_comparison_improvement}, in \textit{Automotive, Tools, Cell Phones, Clothing, Electronics, Home, Movies $\rightarrow$ Sports}, compared with EDDA, which we use as our backbone model, an improvement of 7.73\% in AUC is observed with the addition of ID transfer mechanism in "Ours (id trf. only)", relatively close to state-of-the-art performance.

-A comparison of “Ours (id trf. only)” and “Ours (text only)” in Table.\ref{tab:performance_comparison_improvement} demonstrates that ID transfer features are essential: “Ours (id trf. only)” outperforms “Ours (text only)”, indicating that transferring collaborative information from pre-training domains is crucial for downstream recommendation.
-Furthermore, our full model—integrating both ID transfer and semantic information—achieves notable improvements in AUC and Recall (especially recall ability), with only a slight decrease in Precision.
+As shown in Figure.\ref{fig:performance_comparison_improvement}, in \textit{Automotive, Tools, Cell Phones, Clothing, Electronics, Home, Movies $\rightarrow$ Sports}, adding the ID transfer mechanism yields a 7.73\% AUC improvement over EDDA.
+A comparison of “Ours (id trf. only)” and “Ours (text only)” demonstrates that ID transfer features are essential: the former consistently outperforms the latter.
+Furthermore, our full model (integrating both ID transfer and semantic information) achieves notable improvements in AUC and Recall, with only a slight decrease in Precision.
 This highlights that while semantic information alone offers limited gains, its combination with ID transfer further enhances overall performance.
+We further analyze rare semantic-behavioral conflicts in Appendix.\ref{app:failure_case}.